ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 3. Polkadot and Cosmos: Both are Bitcoin-level peer-to-peer cross-chain solutions but are limited to internal ecosystem chain cross-chain communications; they can't interoperate peer-to-peer with EVM chains and other heterogeneous chains.

-# MAP Protocol Peer-to-Peer Cross-Chain Solution
+# RATS Protocol Peer-to-Peer Cross-Chain Solution

 To achieve peer-to-peer cross-chain verification, two major obstacles must be resolved: